-Please use our Vehicle/Lift compatibility calculator (below) to choose the best option to transport your Power-chair or Scooter.
+Please use the above Vehicle/Lift compatibility calculator (below) to choose the best option to transport your Power-chair or Scooter.
+Our simply call our Harmar Lift Experts, at 866-218-0902

 The MedicalDepartmentStore.com now carries a large selection of wheelchair